Comprehensive Hearing Assessments

 Hearing Tests

-Typical hearing tests include presenting a series of tones and speech tests that measure your ability to understand words in quiet and in noise, which includes seating you in a soundproof booth with headphones over your ears.
+Typical hearing tests include presenting a series of tones and speech tests that measure your ability to understand words in quiet and in noise, which involves seating you in a soundproof booth with headphones over your ears.
 Your audiologist will measure your response to the tones or spoken words at different frequencies (pitches) and volume levels to establish what you can and cannot hear.

-We will also carry out a bone conduction test, which uses a different type of headset to bypass the conductive structures of the hearing pathway and stimulate a response in the inner ear.
+We will also carry out a bone-conduction test, which uses a different type of headset to bypass the conductive structures of the hearing pathway and stimulate a response in the inner ear.
 This test helps determine whether your hearing loss is conductive (middle ear-related) or sensorineural (inner ear-related).

 To measure how the structures of the middle ear and the eardrum respond to sound, your audiologist may also conduct a tympanometry test.
 The results from this test will identify hearing loss associated with damage to these components.